Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 # Queues
-A priority queue allows you to assign a priority to elements.
+A **priority queue** allows you to assign a priority to elements.
 If you insert an element with a higher priority, it will move to its proper place in the queue.
 You'll usually need to define a comparator for comparing elements.
 Java has its own implementation, PriorityQueue.

-Deque is a double ended queue and works either like a stack or a queue.
+A **Deque** is a double ended queue and works either like a stack or a queue.
 Can add and remove from both ends.
 Linked list implements deque.

 ### Queue with a linked list
 ```java